How veterinary clinics can go big in 2020?

 #2 Train your StaffOne of the biggest areas on which the veterinaries should work is their staff.
 They say execution is the Holy Grail and if that is not done well, all marketing or technology plans will not reap desired benefits.
 It is imperative that the execution is done well and for that the staff that does the real execution needs to be trained and nurtured.
 In General practice, people are hired by someone and are expected to sail with minimal training.
 However, the problem arises when they sink.
 Pet Owners expect that they should be able to trust their veterinary clinics and if the staff service goes for a toss, it is difficult to establish or enhance those trust levels.
 It is important not only during induction, but the staff should be trained at regular intervals also.
 Conference attending is a plus, but not a substitute for training.

 #3 Transition from customer service to customer experienceUltimately this is a service industry.
 Also, this belongs to the medical industry.
 So it goes unsaid that the service levels should always be very high.
 Even a single staff member not doing the service well can bring down the overall service levels which will have negative impact on the veterinary clinic’s image.
 Customer service is about treating your customers with Joy and care.
 It is about Showing and Proving that you care about the pets as much as the pet owners do.
-Walking the extra mile for your customers is the need of the hour and in 2019, the more we do the better it is.
-It could be as small as walking the client to the car or engage with them when the wait in the waiting area.
+Walking the extra mile for your customers is the need of the hour and in 2020, the more we do the better it is.
+It could be as small as walking the client to the car or engage with them when they are in the waiting area.
 It is a known fact that good customer service is good for business, but it is all the more important for Good Marketing.
 It is said that the word of mouth marketing is the best one and if your customer experience is good, it will be spread to client’s other network also.
 Just imagine the impact it can have on your Marketing budget as well.

 #4 Increasing the use of TechnologyAs a veterinary clinic, Technology is an integral part of your practice.
 Technology can help you to get better at communicating with your patients, enhanced diagnostic capabilities and integrate business functionality.
 It can help the practice in various ways: